 Accounting: Configuration: Multi-Currencies

-This document will walk you through the uses and processes associated with using foreign currencies in the Odoo 14 Accounting application and how it affects your accounting.
+This document will walk you through the uses and processes associated with using foreign currencies in Odoo 13 and how it affects your accounting.

 To get started, navigate to the Accounting app.